-However, if you haven’t cast your eyes on architectural drawings before, you may be left confused as you attempt to decipher each document, the patterns and symbols.
+However, if you haven’t cast your eyes on architectural plans before, you may be left confused as you attempt to decipher each document, the patterns and symbols.

 1. Understand the difference between each drawing